General rules, techniques and advice for all drivers and riders (103 to 158)

 You may park your vehicle using a hand-held remote control app or device.
 The app or device MUST be legal, and you should not put other people in danger when you use it.

 Laws RTA 1988 sects 2 & 3 & CUR regs 104 & 110

 There is a danger of driver distraction being caused by in-vehicle systems such as satellite navigation systems, congestion warning systems, PCs, multi-media, etc. You MUST exercise proper control of your vehicle at all times.
-Do not rely on driver assistance systems such as cruise control or lane departure warnings.
+Do not rely on driver assistance systems such as motorway assist, lane departure warnings, or remote control parking.
 They are available to assist but you should not reduce your concentration levels.
 Do not be distracted by maps or screen-based information (such as navigation or vehicle management systems) while driving or riding.
 If necessary find a safe place to stop.

 Laws RTA 1988 sects 2 & 3 & CUR reg 104

 - reduce the distance between you and the vehicle ahead to maintain traffic flow